Venture Capital Norway

 What makes the ecosystem unique is that it also involves investors and financial institutions.
 These groups are carefully assessed to ensure that they represent the best interests of innovation and entrepreneurship.
 These start-ups and institutions all have a shared enthusiasm for growth, which makes the ecosystem a sustainable group for discovering the future of many industries.

-Venture Capital Exits in Finland
+Venture Capital Exits in Norway

 There are multiple ways in which a venture capital exit can happen.
 For instance, some agreements specifically state conditions for exits.
 These clauses are present to prevent losses for both the start-up and investor.
 Usually, exits are done in ways that prevent tax leakage.
 These, however, depend on factors such as location and portfolio.
 Norway has its own set of criteria for exits as well.